447th Air Expeditionary Group: Combat in the European Theater

 On 2 November 1944, 2d Lieutenant Robert E. Femoyer, a navigator with the group, was flying a mission to Merseburg, Germany.
 His B-17 was damaged by flak and Lt.
 Femoyer was severely injured in his back and side.
 He refused morphine to relieve the pain of his injuries in order to keep his mind alert to navigate the plane out of the danger from heavily defended flak areas and then to a place of safety for his crew.
 Because he was too weak to climb back in his seat, he asked other crew members to prop him up so he could read his charts and instruments.
 For more than two hours he directed the navigation of his plane back to its home station with no further damage.
 Shortly after being removed from his plane, Lt.
 Femoyer died of his injuries.

 The group flew its last combat mission on 21 April 1945 against a marshalling yard at Ingolstadt, Germany.
 Two days earlier, it lost a B-17 to an attack by a Messerschmitt Me 262 jet fighter.
 The six bombers lost by Eighth Air Force that day were its last losses of the war.

 From 24 December 1943 to 21 April 1945 the group flew 258 combat missions; for a total of 8086 sorties, of which 6867 attacked their targets.
 Overall, the 447th dropped a total of 112,828 bombs, weighing 17,099 tons, on enemy targets during World War II.
-One of the group's planes, named "Milk Wagon" flew 129 missions without turning back, a record for the 3d Air Division.
+One of the group's planes, named Milk Wagon flew 129 missions without turning back, (Note: The crew of Milk Wagon marked missions by painting milk bottles on the aircraft nose, rather than the traditional bombs.
+Freeman, p.
+232.) a record for the 3d Air Division.